 You might assume that there’s no way you can get approved for a credit card if you have bad credit.
-This can feel like getting caught in a classic catch-22: You need a credit card to make on-time payments and increase your score but you can’t get a credit card without good credit.
+This can feel like getting caught in a classic Catch-22: You need a credit card to make on-time payments and increase your score but you can’t get a credit card without good credit.

-You’ll put a deposit down with the credit card company when you sign up for a secured credit card.
+When you open a secured credit card, you’ll put a deposit down with the credit card company at the start of the process.
 That deposit then becomes your line of credit.
 So, for example, if you put $300 down to open the card, you’ll get a $300 line of credit.
 You can use the card exactly like a regular credit card, making payments and paying off your balance each month.
 The credit card company reports your payments to the credit reporting bureaus and your score increases.
-Your lender refunds your deposit if you decide to close the card.
+Your lender will refund your deposit if you decide to close the card.

 Secured credit cards are a great way for people with bad credit or no credit to improve their scores.
 Just remember to make all of your payments on schedule — late or missed payments still hurt your numbers.

-Improving your credit score is a marathon — not a sprint.
+Improving your credit score is a marathon, not a sprint.
 It may take a few months before you see an increase in your score.
-This is because it can take some time for credit reporting bureaus to receive, organize, catalog and archive your payment data.
-Continue making your payments on time and manage your money well and you’ll eventually see your score increase.
+This is because it can take some time for credit reporting bureaus to receive, organize, catalog, and archive your payment data.
+Continue making your payments on time and manage your money well, and you’ll eventually see your score increase.